- Team Impact

 All curfews have been lifted, masks are required in public and physical distancing guidelines are in effect.
 Schools are in a hybrid model for 2021.

 Many families still have challenges with food and employment.
 Sponsored families continue to note an increase in crime.
-Students are still being homeschooled and that will remain the case for the entire school year.
+Students returned to a hybrid model of schooling in August through a pilot test.

 The COVID-19 wave that swept through the nation has improved significantly over the last month.
 Schools remain closed for the time being.

 There are no restrictions in place, but it’s still advised to stay at home as much as possible.
-The government has said in-person classes will begin in August.
+In-person classes began in late August.

 Headquartered in Kansas City, Missouri, Children International is a top‑rated humanitarian organization focused on helping children break the cycle of poverty.